techandsoftware/teletext/README.md

 * Colour.WHITE
 * Colour.BLACK - black was added in level 2.5, but is included here at level 1.5 and ignored at level 1

-Subsequent characters in the string are processed depending on the text or graphics mode.
-For text, the characters are mapped according to the g0 character set.
-For graphics, characters draw block mosaics or show text depending on the code as defined in the g1 character set.
+ Characters in the string after this attribute are processed depending on the text or graphics mode that has been set.
+For text mode, the characters are mapped according to the g0 character set.
+For graphics mode, characters draw block mosaics from the g1 character set, for character codes 20 to 3f and 60 to 7f; characters 40 to 5f show text from the g0 set with the same code.

 ## Attributes.charFromAttribute(attribute)